Skip to main content

 Configuration

-In dashboard, navigate to Wireless > Configure > Access Control
+Navigate to Wireless > Configure > Access Control on the dashboard.

 1. Select the SSID in the top Left Corner.

-2. Under Splash Page, Select Sign on With Microsoft Entra ID and add your Allowed Domains.
+2. Under the Splash Page section, select the Sign on With Microsoft Entra ID and add your Allowed Domains.

 1. Navigate to Advanced Splash Settings below and then set the Captive Portal Strength to "Block all access until sign-on is complete".